 Parrots have many natural predators to look out for.
 This includes foxes, cats, falcons, hawks.
-If your city is home to many of these predators, they may have depleted the local parrot population.
+If your city is home to many predators, they may have depleted the local parrot population.

-Parrots are also prone to falling ill with diseases.
 It’s not uncommon for parrot populations to deplete severely or to be wiped out following an outbreak.
-According to the Archives of Virology, psittacine and feather disease poses a great threat to wild parrot populations.
+According to the Archives of Virology, psittacine and feather disease poses a threat to wild parrot populations.

 Is It Good to Have Parrots in Your Yard?

-Parrot enthusiasts may spend lots of time attracting parrots to their yards.
-However, it is also worth asking yourself if it is a good idea to attract these birds in the first place.
-Let’s discuss the pros and cons, so you can decide.
+Enthusiasts may spend time attracting parrots to their yards.
+However, it’s worth asking yourself if it is a good idea to attract parrots in the first place.

 Advantages of Having Parrots in Your Yard

-Attracting and watching parrots is a popular hobby for a reason.
-Some pros of having parrots in your yard include:
+Attracting and watching parrots is a popular hobby.
+The advantages of having parrots in your yard include:

 Brightening Up Your Yard

-Parrots are pretty birds that enjoy socializing within their large flocks.
-It can be nice to have these birds around, as they provide a splash of color to otherwise boring yards.
+Parrots are pretty birds that enjoy socializing in their large flocks.
+It can be nice to have parrots around as they provide a splash of color to otherwise boring yards.

 Pleasant Parrot Sounds

-Parrots can also produce pretty chirping and singing sounds that are pleasant to listen to.
+Parrots can produce chirping and singing sounds that are pleasant to listen to.
 They even develop unique contact calls for members of their flock.

 Enjoying Parrots Without the Responsibility

-Attracting wild parrots is also a great way for you to get your “parrot fix” without taking on the responsibility of purchasing and owning your own birds.
-For example, you may not have the time, the funds, or the space to accommodate a pet parrot.
+Attracting wild parrots is a great way to get your parrot fix without taking on the responsibility of owning your own parrots.
+For example, you may not have the time, funds, or space to accommodate a pet parrot.

-Likewise, some people are allergic to parrots, making it impossible to keep one around.
-By attracting parrots to your yard, you can enjoy these birds without worrying about the downsides of a pet.
+Some people are allergic to parrots, making it impossible to keep one around.

 Disadvantages of Having Parrots in Your Yard

-Attracting parrots to your yard does come with some potential drawbacks.
+Attracting parrots to your yard does have drawbacks.
 These include:

 Attracting Other Predators

-As mentioned earlier, parrots are prey for a wide variety of animals.
-Drawing parrots to your yard may cause some of these predators to appear as well.
-They won’t just be bad for the parrots but also a nuisance for your home’s residents.
+Parrots are prey to a wide variety of animals.
+Drawing parrots to your yard may cause their predators to appear as well.
+They won’t just be bad for parrots, but they’ll be a nuisance for your home’s residents.

-If your yard becomes especially popular with parrots, you should be prepared to deal with the mess.
-They will leave poop, seed dust, and nest debris wherever they please.
-Be sure to sweep your yard and scrub certain surfaces regularly.
+If your yard becomes popular with parrots, be prepared to deal with the mess.
+They will leave poop, seed dust, and nest debris everywhere.
+So, regularly sweep your yard.

-Parrot calls may be considered pretty, but they’re also excessively loud.
-Some high-pitched calls are easily compared to a baby crying or a plane going overhead.
-This will be especially true during mating season, where disagreements in the flock lead to a lot of yelling.
+Some high-pitched calls are comparable to a baby crying or a plane going overhead.
+This is most common during the mating season, where disagreements in the flock lead to a lot of noise.

 Encouraging Pest Species

 You can attract parrots to your yard.
-You need the right lures, the shelters, and enough space to accommodate any birds that arrive.
+You need the right lures, shelters, and enough space.